teor2345/privcount/doc/CounterTests.markdown

 ### Exit Bytes

-- ExitStreamByteCount: ".Tally.ExitStreamByteCount.bins[1][2] == 1"
+- ExitStreamByteCount: '.Tally.ExitStreamByteCount.bins[1][2] == 1'
-    The total count of all bins also matches the ExitStreamCount.
+    The total count of all bins matches the ExitStreamCount.
+    The byte count is the sum of the Inbound and Outbound byte counts, but there is no simple formula, because the counts are binned.
     Use the instructions under:
       * ExitStreamLifeTime to change the number of bytes sent by chutney,
       * ExitStreamCount or ExitCircuitInterStreamCreationTime to change the